 Occupational Therapy and Physical Therapy Research

 continues to pursue lines of research with the vision to be the leader at improving child health through the systematic generation, adoption and rapid integration of rehabilitation knowledge in order to promote healthy behaviors, engagement in valued activity and improved quality of life.
-In FY2016, the focus was primarily on three strategic goals: 1) Improve outcome, cost and value for patients with neuromuscular and developmental disorders seeking rehabilitation services; 2) Become an international leader in the rehabilitation management of patients with mild traumatic brain injury; and 3) Reduce anterior cruciate ligament re-injury rates after discharge from physical therapy.
-Central to these goals, the Division published over 20 peer-reviewed manuscripts in high impact journals such as the American Journal of Sports Medicine
+In FY 17, the focus was primarily on four strategic goals: 1) Improve outcome, cost and value for patients with neuromuscular and developmental disorders seeking rehabilitation services; 2) Early detection and intervention for infants at risk for cerebral palsy; 3) Become an international leader in the rehabilitation management of patients with mild traumatic brain injury; and 4) Reduce anterior cruciate ligament reinjury rates after discharge from physical therapy.
+Central to these goals, the division published over 23 peer reviewed manuscripts in high impact journals such as the American Journal of Sports Medicine

 , American Journal of Occupational Therapy

 .
 Division investigators successfully procured internal funding, as well as extramural funding, from the National Institutes of Health (NIH